 Export preferences.
 In addition to the settings on the Export tab, more fine-grained preference settings affecting the CityGML export are available on the Preferences tab of the operations window.
 Make sure to check these settings before starting the export process.
+A full documentation of the export preferences can be found in chapter 5.6.2.
+The following table provides a summary overview.

 Preference name Description CityGML version CityGML version to be used for exports.
-Bounding box More settings on how to apply the bounding box filter.
-Most importantly, tiled exports are configured here.
+Tiling options More settings for tiled exports.
+Requires that tiling is enabled on the bounding box filter.
 CityObjectGroup Defines whether group members are exported by value or by reference.
 Address Controls the way in which xAL address fragments are exported from the database.
 Appearance Defines whether appearance information is exported.
 XLinks Controls whether referenced features or geometry objects are exported using XLinks or as deep copies.
 XSL transformation Defines one or more XSLT stylesheets that shall be applied to the exported city objects in the given order before writing them to file.
 Resources Allocation of computer resources used in the export operation.